 Soul Matters is theme-based ministry for the whole congregation.
 Each month, we join over 150 UU congregations across the country in exploring a monthly theme through resources from the Soul Matters program.

-Soul Matters is throughout church life at UUCL – in worship services, in gatherings for children and youth, and in small groups that explore the theme together!
+Soul Matters is throughout congregational life at UUCL – in worship services, in gatherings for children and youth, and in small groups that explore the theme together!

 What are Soul Matters groups?